 11. Buy a travel pass for the city you’re visiting

 Many cities offer a tourist pass which encompasses lots of main attractions for one price.
-The London pass offers a huge array of attractions from £60 a day – not bad when some of the big ticket prices are the best part of £20!
+The London pass offers a huge array of attractions from £60 a day – not bad when some of the big ticket prices (including St Paul’s, pictured above) are the best part of £20!
 The best way to find out about these is to visit a tourist information office – something I again haven’t utilised enough when I travel.

 Plus you can save money on inner city travel with day or week passes in most cities.
-This is usually a great way to give you flexibility on getting around too – the Oyster card in London covers underground, buses and the DLR trains.
+This is usually a great way to give you flexibility on getting around too – the Oyster card in London, for example, covers the underground, buses and the DLR trains.

 12. Earn while you travel